moorepants/lpsoe-merit-and-tenure/candidate-statement-2018.rst

 Grants
 ------

-I or students I mentored were awarded or co-awarded 10 different grants during this period totaling just over $160k.
+I or students I mentored was awarded or co-awarded 10 different grants during this period totaling just over $160k [#]_.
 I was rejected on two $3M large collaborative grants to the NSF (SI2-SSI and IUSE), but received favorable reviews and plan to resubmit the proposals.
 The following lists the awarded
 grants: